 our research work so far

 big toes little toes exists to improve the life chances of vulnerable children through translating the most recent empirical attachment research findings into playful, kind and effective practice.
-A series of evaluations, case studies and publications has now been completed and a randomised controlled trial (RCT) is due to report initial findings in 2019.
+A series of evaluations, case studies and publications has now been completed.
+This includes a randomised controlled trial (RCT) which reported positive findings in 2020.
 All of the work is evidence-based and theory-driven and a brief history of how the work was developed through research follows.

 After initial creative community and school-based work in the 1990s, the organisation's founder, Debi Maskell-Graham, began to realise that support for children’s optimal outcomes necessitated support for the quality of the parent/carer-child relationship.
 Specifically, she had a hypothesis about the link between sufficient attachment security in the parent-child relationship and a particular philosophical stance, skill or orientation in parents and carers.
 Could this stance or skill be learned or grown?

 A Masters in Practice-based Play Therapy followed in which the observable relationship dynamics between groups of mothers and their newborns utilising play, gentle touch and lullaby practices were evaluated.
 The study showed that parental capacity to think about and respond to infant signals and needs could be improved.
 However, at this point, only a generic reflective parental capacity was identified.
 Questions around the specifics of its operational mechanisms remained.